VIC.GOV.AU | Policy and Advisory Library

 IEPs assist students who require a range of supports with their education.

-An IEP is a written statement that describes the adjustments, goals and strategies to meet a student’s individual educational needs so they can reach their full potential.
-An IEP is essential as it helps you plan and monitor a student’s unique learning needs.
+An IEP is a written statement (up to 3 pages in length) that describes the goals, adjustments and strategies to meet a student’s individual educational needs so they can reach their full potential.
+An IEP helps to plan and monitor student progress towards prioritised goals.
+IEPs are also known as individual learning plans, individual learning improvement plans and Koorie education learning plans.

 An IEP: